marko-knoebl/slides/sections/react-graphql/01-overview-en.md

 - schema
 - resolver functions

-## example: random numbers
+## Example: random numbers

-This example shows the implementation and usage of a random number API which provides parameters to set the quantity and max value of the random numbers
+This example shows the implementation and use of a random number API which provides parameters to set the quantity and max value of the random numbers

-## example: random numbers
+## Example: random numbers

 schema definition: